Santoryo/SEDK/README.md

 1. Live Development Server that reloads on any file save and changes.
 2. Auto SVG to CSS to handle StreamElements no storage limitation.
-3. Simple building into .zip folder that can be imported directly into StreamElements Overlays Feature.
+3. Simple building into .zip folder that can be imported directly into StreamElements Overlays Feature by using [ShrigmaCW widget.io Chrome Extension](https://chromewebstore.google.com/detail/widgetio/fcgbjpajcfjnjgfdeookpnoefgcliljj)
+4. Auto Components creation to allow cleaner codebase (.html into .js embedded function)

 ### Setup